Enhancing cooperation among the Prague Process states

 Description

-With an area of just over 300 square kilometres and a total population of 519.562 people, Malta is by far the most densely populated country in the European Union.
-Overpopulation, poverty and unemployment were the main push factors for emigration from Malta for decades.
-The picture began to turn around in the 1990s when Malta started receiving refugees from Iraq and the former Yugoslavian states.
-After Malta joined the EU in 2002, the number of refugees and migrants using Malta as a gateway to Europe increased significantly.
+With an area of just over 300 square kilometres and a total population of at the end of 2023, Malta is by far the most densely populated country in the European Union.
+Overpopulation and unemployment were the main push factors for emigration from Malta for decades.
+The top destinations in this regard were the United Kingdom, Australia and Canada.
+The picture began to turn around in the 1990s when Malta started receiving refugees from Iraq, the former Yugoslavian states, and East African Asians who had been expelled from Uganda.
+Since joining the EU in 2002, Malta saw a sharp rise in refugees and migrants using Malta as a gateway to Europe.
+In recent years, asylum seeker arrivals have declined, while regular migration has grown.

-In the early 2020s, Malta is among the top three countries in the EU in terms of immigration and emigration rates.
-Each fifth person living in Malta is a foreigner.
-According to the 2021 national census, Malta hosted 115.449 migrants, accounting for 22.2 % of its total population, representing the highest share of non-nationals within the EU.
-Non-Maltese are predominantly males (68.481) and younger compared to their Maltese counterparts.
+Malta is among the top three countries in the EU in terms of the .
+According to Eurostat, as of 1 January 2024, Malta hosted 173,700 foreigners, accounting for 30.9% of its total population, representing the second highest share of foreign-born in the resident population in the EU after Luxembourg.
+Of these, about 132,700 are non-EU nationals (23.6% of the population), and another 41,000 are EU citizens (7.3%).
+Non-Maltese are predominantly male and younger (almost 25% between the ages of 25-35) compared to their Maltese counterparts.

-On 7 August 2020, the International Protection Agency (IPA) replaced the previously operational Office of the Refugee Commissioner, mandated to receive, process and determine applications for international protection.
+In terms of institutional development, Malta replaced the Office of the Refugee Commissioner, mandated to receive, process and determine applications for international protection, with the International Protection Agency (IPA) in August 2020.
 While the IPA is responsible for examining and determining applications for international protection at first instance, the International Protection Appeals Tribunal (IPAT) examines appeals concerning rejected applications.
-At the same time, Malta amended its Refugees Act to align national legislation with the EU Directives, also yielding consequential amendments to the Procedural Standards for Granting and Withdrawing International Protection Regulations.

-Malta is a party to several Migration Dialogues, including the Budapest Process, the Prague Process, the Rabat Process and the Mediterranean Transit Migration (MTM).
+Malta is a party to several Migration Dialogues, including the Prague Process, the Budapest Process, the Rabat Process and the Mediterranean Transit Migration (MTM).